 .border(Color.black)

-Given that padding has been applied to the text, it might be reasonable to expect there to be a gap between the text and the border.
+Given that padding has been applied to the text, it might be reasonable to expect a gap between the text and the border.
 In fact, the border was only applied to the original Text view.
 Padding was then applied to the modified view returned by the border modifier.
-The padding is still applied to the view, but outside of the border.
+The padding is still applied to the view but outside of the border.
 For the border to encompass the padding, the order of the modifiers needs to be changed so that the border is drawn on the view returned by the padding modifier:

 Text("Sample Text")